LSKhappychild/5G-CN-testbed_k8s/README.md

 # DETAILS

 # based on guideline here : https://luthfi.dev/posts/5g-cloud-native-simulation-with-open5gs/
+# and also look at : https://github.com/AIDY-F2N/OAI-UERANSIM

+# if you have error in creating new CRI runtime, check /etc/containerd/config.toml and enable cri v1

 # Instead of ROOK-CEPH, just create PV manually
     - kc apply -f ./configs/mongodb-py.yaml (yaml inside configs)